Postgraduate Certificate in Architectural History

 By the end of the course students should have achieved:

-- broad understanding of English architectural history
+- a broad understanding of English architectural history

 - an awareness of the critical literature relating to the subject